2017 Tax Reform: Where are we?

 On November 16, the U.S. House of Representatives passed a bill known as the Tax Cuts and Jobs Act to start the Tax Reform process.
 On December 2, the U.S. Senate passed its version of the same bill, which differed in a number of ways.
 As a result, negotiators from both the House and the Senate have been working together to form a version of the bill that will pass both the House and the Senate completed and ready to be signed into law by the President.
 On December 15, the bill moved out of the reconciliation conference (the “Conference Bill”).
 The Senate passed a version of the Conference Bill that had been amended to comply with Senate rules on December 19, and the House passed the amended Conference Bill on December 20.
 President Trump signed it into law on December 22.

 This is a massive bill (the Conference Bill is over 500 pages long), so analyzing every item takes some time.
 The majority of the changes to the law will come into effect starting January 1, 2018.
 In addition, some of the changes in the Conference Bill are permanent, while others will phase out after the 10-year budget window closes.
-This below represents only a small portion of the changes coming into effect under the new law.
+This below represents only a small portion of the 2017 tax reform bill coming into effect under the new law.

 - Individual Rates: The Conference Bill keeps seven rate brackets, much like current law, but all of those rates went down.
 The top rate of 39.6 percent is cut to 37 percent.